Painful Sex After Baby: Why Sex Hurts and How Pelvic Floor PT Can Help You Heal

-Hey mama - congrats on that new baby!
-I know first hand that these early days can somehow be both magical and… very, very hard as you make a transition into motherhood (or to a second, third, or fourth baby)
+Hey mama - congrats on your new baby!
+I know firsthand that these early postpartum days can somehow be both magical and… very, very hard as you make the transition into motherhood (or to a second, third, or fourth baby).
+And if you're experiencing painful sex after baby, you're not alone - but that doesn't mean it's something you have to suffer through.

-• A little awkward in your postpartum body
+A little awkward in your postpartum body

-• Ready to feel like yourself again - but not sure where to start
+Ready to feel like yourself again - but not sure where to start

-• Really disconnected from your partner (the roommate stage is REAL!)
+Really disconnected from your partner (the roommate stage is REAL!)

-• disillusioned at how birth has changed your body (whether you delivered vaginally or by C-section), and those body image issues you thought you were over are sneaking back up
+Disillusioned at how birth has changed your body (whether you delivered vaginally or by C-section), and those body image issues you thought you were over are sneaking back up

-• Tired of late-night googling if things like pelvic heaviness, painful sex, or leaking are normal postpartum (and if they will get better with time)
+Tired of late-night googling if things like pelvic heaviness, painful sex, or leaking are normal postpartum (and if they will get better with time)

 But here’s the truth: being medically cleared is not the same as being physically or emotionally ready.